See the structure your ears already hear

 Indexes supported tab files, tracks analysis status, and aggregates dimensions across your collection.

-Open a tab file
+Open a file or catalog

 Topology analyzes